 Here is a recent photo of sections 6B and 6C, looking in the same direction:

-It shows many graves and trees that have since disappeared.
-I think the scene at 4:04 shows the pink cherry blossom avenue looking north, near where the leaking tap is today.
+The video clips show many graves and trees that have since disappeared.
+The Sweet Smell of Succession scene at 4:04 shows the pink cherry tree avenue looking north.
 In the 1970s the path is still densely lined with trees, and there is a long-disappeared bench to the right side.
-It's the same approximate view as my photo from 2007.
+It's the same approximate view as this photo from 2025.
 Today only about 4 of those trees are left.
-The following scene shows great detail of the graves in the northwest corner of the cemetery.